thoelkef/visualstudio-docs.de-de/docs/vs-2015/modeling/using-visual-studio-modelbus-in-a-text-template.md

     ```

-#### <a name="resolve-a-modelbus-reference-in-a-gesture-handler"></a>Auflösen eines ModelBus-Verweises in einem Gesten Handler
+#### <a name="resolve-a-modelbus-reference-in-a-gesture-handler"></a>Resolve a ModelBus reference in a gesture handler

-1. Schließen Sie die experimentelle Instanz von [!INCLUDE[vsprvs](../includes/vsprvs-md.md)], wenn Sie ausgeführt wird.
+1. Close the experimental instance of [!INCLUDE[vsprvs](../includes/vsprvs-md.md)], if it is running.

-2. Fügen Sie eine Datei mit dem Namen "mbconsumer\dsl\custom.cs" hinzu, und legen Sie deren Inhalt auf Folgendes fest.
+2. Add a file that is named MBConsumer\Dsl\Custom.cs and set its content to the following.

     ```